🎉Grand Opening: June 2026

 When Professional Dental Assessment May Be Needed

-- Noticeable sensitivity to hot, cold, or sweet foods and drinks
+• Noticeable sensitivity to hot, cold, or sweet foods that does not resolve

-- Swelling of the gum around the affected tooth
+• Swelling in the gum tissue near the affected tooth

-The following situations may require more urgent attention:
+Situations that may require more urgent attention include:

-- Significant bleeding from the tooth or surrounding gum that is difficult to control
+• Significant bleeding from the tooth or surrounding gum

-- Swelling spreading to the face, jaw, or neck area
+• Swelling that spreads to the face, jaw, or neck area

-- Signs of infection such as fever, pus, or a bad taste in the mouth
+• Signs of infection such as a bad taste in the mouth, discharge, or fever

-Please note: Any prices referenced in the video above are indicative only.
-Prices may vary, and a full treatment plan with associated costs will be provided following an individual consultation and clinical assessment.
+Please note: Prices mentioned in the above video are indicative and may vary.
+A full treatment plan with associated costs will be provided following an individual consultation and clinical assessment.

 What to Do Immediately After Cracking a Tooth

-- Avoid chewing on the affected side — use the opposite side of your mouth to eat
+Avoid chewing on the affected side of your mouth to reduce pressure on the cracked tooth and prevent further damage.

-- Wear a mouthguard if you grind your teeth.
-If you clench or grind your teeth — particularly at night — a custom-fitted mouthguard can help distribute the forces and protect your teeth.
+Wear a mouthguard if you grind your teeth.
+If you are aware that you clench or grind your teeth, particularly at night, speak to your dentist about a custom-fitted mouthguard.
+This can help protect your teeth from the excessive forces associated with bruxism.

-- Attend regular dental check-ups.
-Routine examinations allow your dentist to identify early signs of weakness, cracks, or worn restorations before they lead to more significant problems.
+Maintain regular dental check-ups.
+Routine examinations allow your dentist to identify early signs of weakening, cracks, or worn restorations before they progress to more significant problems.
+Early detection is often key to preserving tooth structure.

-- Maintain good oral hygiene.
-Brushing twice daily with fluoride toothpaste and cleaning between teeth with interdental brushes or floss helps keep your teeth and supporting structures healthy.
+Practice good oral hygiene.
+Brushing twice daily with fluoride toothpaste and cleaning between teeth daily helps maintain strong, healthy tooth structure.
+Healthy teeth are generally more resistant to damage.

 Key Points to Remember

-- Not all cracked teeth require urgent care, but symptoms such as pain, swelling, or sensitivity may warrant prompt professional assessment.
+• Not all cracks require urgent care, but persistent pain, swelling, or sensitivity may warrant prompt dental assessment.

-- The type and depth of the crack determine both the symptoms experienced and the treatment options available.
+• The type and depth of the crack determine the symptoms experienced and the treatment options available.

 Frequently Asked Questions